Wolfkiller42/377-FINAL-PROJECT/README_PhoneVerifyApp.md

 **Description**:
 This web application allows users to input a phone number and verify its validity, carrier, line type, and country information using the NumVerify API.
 The application sends requests from a React-based frontend to a Node.js/Express backend, which then stores the validated results in a Supabase database.
 Results are displayed to the user both textually and visually using Chart.js.
 The system includes multiple views, including a homepage, about page, and the phone verification page which represents the core functionality.

+*** One thing to keep in mind when testing the app on Vercel is that, although the app runs locally with no problems when the backend server is active.
+Vercel has no way of me running the backend server, which causes it to return an error.
+If you run the full program locally, everything should work fine.

 **Target Browsers**:
 - Google Chrome
 - Safari on macOS and iOS